EmBitz/EBlink/README.md

 ====

-# Ready to go Debian packages AMD64 / ARMHF(RaspberryPi)
+# Ready to go Debian packages AMD64 and ARM32/64 (RaspberryPi)

 These packages will install everything needed to start using EBlink with STlink(c) on a fresh machine.
 Dependencies: none